History of the Qing dynasty: Self-strengthening and the frustration of reforms

-In 1884, pro-Japanese Koreans in Seoul led the Gapsin Coup.
+In 1884, Qing China obtained concessions in Korea, such as the Chinese concession of Incheon, but the pro-Japanese Koreans in Seoul led the Gapsin Coup.
 Tensions between China and Japan rose after China intervened to suppress the uprising.
 Japanese Prime Minister Itō Hirobumi and Li Hongzhang signed the Convention of Tientsin, an agreement to withdraw troops simultaneously, but the First Sino-Japanese War of 1895 was a military humiliation.
 The Treaty of Shimonoseki recognized Korean independence and ceded Taiwan and the Pescadores to Japan.
 The terms might have been harsher, but when a Japanese citizen attacked and wounded Li Hongzhang, an international outcry shamed the Japanese into revising them.
 The original agreement stipulated the cession of Liaodong Peninsula to Japan, but Russia, with its own designs on the territory, along with Germany and France, in the Triple Intervention, successfully put pressure on the Japanese to abandon the peninsula.

 These years saw an evolution in the participation of Empress Dowager Cixi (Wade–Giles: Tz'u-Hsi) in state affairs.
 She entered the imperial palace in the 1850s as a concubine to the Xianfeng Emperor (r.
 1850–1861) and came to power in 1861 after her five-year-old son, the Tongzhi Emperor ascended the throne.
 She, the Empress Dowager Ci'an (who had been Xianfeng's empress), and Prince Gong (a son of the Daoguang Emperor), staged a coup that ousted several regents for the boy emperor.
 Between 1861 and 1873, she and Ci'an served as regents, choosing the reign title "Tongzhi" (ruling together).
 Following the emperor's death in 1875, Cixi's nephew, the Guangxu Emperor, took the throne, in violation of the dynastic custom that the new emperor be of the next generation, and another regency began.
 In the spring of 1881, Ci'an suddenly died, aged only forty-three, leaving Cixi as sole regent.

 From 1889, when Guangxu began to rule in his own right, to 1898, the Empress Dowager lived in semi-retirement, spending the majority of the year at the Summer Palace.
 On 1 November 1897, two German Roman Catholic missionaries were murdered in the southern part of Shandong province (the Juye Incident).
 Germany used the murders as a pretext for a naval occupation of Jiaozhou Bay.
-The occupation prompted a "scramble for concessions" in 1898, which included the German lease of Jiazhou Bay, the Russian acquisition of Liaodong, and the British lease of the New Territories of Hong Kong.
+The occupation prompted a "scramble for concessions" in 1898, which included the German lease of Jiaozhou Bay, the Russian lease of Liaodong, the British lease of the New Territories of Hong Kong, and the French lease of Guangzhouwan.